lbke/ssr-theory/readme.md

 There is still a strong limitation: props are still entirely defined by the URL.
 You cannot process the request with a custom function in the current implementation.

-## A more generic server-rendering?
+## A unified API for server-rendering

 Based on this model, here is what could be a unified view of SSR and SSG, for a Next.js page:
 ```ts